Melinysh/melinysh.github.io/_posts/2015-07-27-wwdc-2015-experience.md

 {% include image.html img="bash-2015.png" caption="A snippet from a panorama I took from the student area on top of the Meteron" %}

 All the students were gathered together again atop the Meteron with Apple engineers and executives.
-Since I was 18, I was allowed to attend the actually Bash party down in the Gardens, but chose to stay in the student area as some great networking opportunities are presented.
+Since I was 18, I was allowed to attend the actual Bash party down in the Gardens, but chose to stay in the student area as some great networking opportunities are presented.
 One person I talked to was Dave Delong, Frameworks Evangelist for Apple.
 He told me that the most valuable, yet under appreciated thing announced at WWDC was [GameplayKit](https://developer.apple.com/library/prerelease/ios/documentation/General/Conceptual/GameplayKit_Guide/).
 He made the point that when developers who don't make games hear "Gameplay", they immediately dismiss its usefulness, but they don't realize that there are numerous things in GameplayKit, such as state machines, that could be incredibly useful outside of games.
 I made a note to myself to check it out at later that night.

 ### Friday